gabsw/quarkus-workshop/README.md

 # Quarkus Workshop
-The goal of this workshop is to get me acquainted with the Quarkus framework.
+The goal of this workshop is to get myself acquainted with the Quarkus framework.

 ## Resources
 [Tutorial](https://quarkus.io/quarkus-workshops/super-heroes/)